Eastbourne – Holy Trinity, Trinity Trees

-Above Ferreys conventional four-bay arcades are cusped clerestory openings and the aisles, of which only the south one remains, had lean-to roofs.
+Above Ferrey’s conventional four-bay arcades are cusped clerestory openings and his aisles, of which only the south one remains, had lean-to roofs.
 The design by Ferrey submitted to the ICBS shows paired lancets like the east wall, so the Decorated tracery is an afterthought, whether then or later.
 The church still lacked a chancel, which was added in 1861, though a faculty was only granted retrospectively in 1884 (WSRO Ep/II/27/124).
-It has Decorated tracery, gabled chapels and two-bay arcades like Ferreys in the nave.
+It has Decorated tracery, gabled chapels and two-bay arcades like Ferrey’s in the nave.
 W Burges was the architect (Crook p429), but there is little remarkable about it.

-(image) A small transept-like projection to the north with a traceried window looks part of the 1861 work, though Brown suggests it might have been added in 1884 _ significantly the date of the retrospective faculty for the 1861 work.
-After 1861 the church met Victorian expectations, except Burtons tower.
+A small transept-like projection to the north with a traceried window looks part of the 1861 work, though Brown suggests it might have been added in 1884, which, significantly, was the date of the retrospective faculty for the 1861 work.
+After 1861 the church met Victorian expectations, except Burton’s tower.
 However, by 1908 it was again too small and A R G Fenning extended the nave and rebuilt the north aisle in 1909-10 (B 95 p439).
 The extensions of the nave arcades and roof were unchanged in design and he rebuilt the tower two bays further west and further north.
-Here too, Fenning followed what he found – the only change from Burton’s tower, by comparison with a print of 1863 (Elleray pl 84), is the replacement of three equal west lancets by a window with Y-tracery; the knobbly flintwork, double lancet bell-openings, heavy pinnacles and battlements remain.
+Here too, Fenning followed what he found and the only change from Burton’s tower, by comparison with a print of 1863 (Elleray pl 84), is the replacement of three equal west lancets by a window with Y-tracery; the knobbly flintwork, double lancet bell-openings, heavy pinnacles and battlements remain.
 The design of the nave west front is new, with a five-light window and flying buttresses above a narthex.
-Fenning’s aisle is broader than before with varied Decorated windows; if the tracery in Ferreys lancets in the south aisle was inserted later, this is the most likely time.
+Fenning’s aisle is broader than before with varied Decorated windows; if the tracery in Ferrey’s lancets in the south aisle was inserted later, this is the most likely time.
 The only significant damage in World War II was the destruction of most of the glass (Brown).

 Font: Octagonal bowl with carved foliage on the sides, standing on short shafts of different coloured marbles.
 It dates from 1911, as probably does the open wooden font-cover.

 Pulpit: Stone with open sides.
-It dates from 1872, buit is close in spirit to much of Burges’s work, whether or not he had a hand in it.
+It dates from 1872, but is close in spirit to much of Burges’s work, whether or not he had a hand in it.